 At this point I’m wondering just what you’re thinking.
 Mind blown by the complexity of the franchise?
 Confused?
 Angry because I messed something up?
 Well in the following sections I hope to at least assist with those latter two feelings and explain why I did what I did.

-At a few points throughout the history of the franchise they took a full length series and consolidated into a shorter collection of compilation movies.
+At a few points throughout the history of the franchise they (writers, Sunrise executives trying to make a buck, etc) took a full length series and consolidated into a shorter collection of compilation movies.
 The Mobile Suit Gundam compilation trilogy (Mobile Suit Gundam, Mobile Suit Gundam: Soldiers of Sorrow, and Mobile Suit Gundam: Encounters in Space) and the Zeta Gundam New Translation trilogy (A New Translation, A New Translation II: Lovers, and A New Translation III: Love is the Pulse of the Stars) are the most notable.

-The trilogy based off the original series only makes a few minor changes, not enough to create confusion between the trilogy and the rest of the timeline and generally just happens to leave things out.
-Zeta’s New Translation trilogy takes things a lot further and completely reworks quite a few elements, the most important of which being the ending.
-Without getting into spoilers, the new ending pretty much precludes ZZ Gundam from existing as a follow up.
+The trilogy based off the original series only makes a few minor changes, not enough to create confusion between the trilogy and the rest of the timeline and generally just happens to leave a few things out and introduce a few concepts earlier on.
+Zeta’s New Translation trilogy takes things a lot further and makes a key change.
+Without getting into spoilers that change pretty much precludes ZZ Gundam from existing as a follow up.

 For the purpose of my timeline I decided to separate these compilation movies out as adjoining timelines.
 The "Trilogy" timeline’s lack of changes result in a seamless integration back into UC proper.
 Whereas the "New Translation" timeline breaks out from UC and pretty much stops there.
 In theory it one could make an argument for it looping back in before or after Char’s Counterattack but there’s nothing (official or otherwise) to fill that gap.

-In many cases where an original manga has been adapted to an animated program, that manga has been left off the timeline in favor of the now canon animation.
+In many case's where an original manga or light novel has been adapted to an animated program, that work has been left off the timeline in favor of the now canon animation.

 Late Universal Century

-Late UC, typically considered Gundam F90 and beyond, is generally considered a subsection of UC as it marks an era when the stories have little to no relation to the conflicts stemming from the One Year War.
+Late UC, typically starting Gundam F90 and beyond, is generally considered a subsection of UC as it marks an era when the stories have little to no relation to the conflicts stemming from the One Year War.
+A lot of this is Tomino's doing, as he originally sought to start new sagas.
+The more his ideas developed a unique structure the further and further they get from early UC.

 Which came first, the Reconguista or the ∀?

 Every time I shared an early version of the timeline for critique someone pointed out that G-Reco comes after Turn A. Why?
-Because of these comments Tomino gave last year.
-While partaking in a bit of a discussion a potentially inebriated Tomino said Turn A is, “around 500 years before” G-Reco.
+Because of these comments Tomino gave back in 2015.
+While partaking in a bit of a discussion Tomino said Turn A is, “around 500 years before” G-Reco.
 Much to the apparent shock of those in attendance apparently, and contradictory to earlier statements along the lines of how Tomino, "didn’t think about how G-Reco is connected to the other shows historically speaking."

 Tomino then goes on to say that he had apparently planned that from the the start.
-His provided reasoning isn’t that great though.
+In my opinion, his provided reasoning isn’t that great though.
 “Was there anything of the Crescent Ship’s technology level in Turn A?
 It means they couldn’t have done it in Turn A’s era.”
 I didn’t really think the Crescent Ship was all that fancy, nor something impossible to develop between the changes required to go from Turn A's world structure to G-Reco's.
 Not to mention Turn A’s destructive technology could have easily resulted in the destruction of the Crescent Ship prior to G-Reco.
+But this is me interjecting.

 Regardless, what Tomino said during the interview is a moot point.
 He may be the great and almighty Tomino, but he doesn’t decide what’s canon and what’s not, that’s up to Sunrise.
-I’m not sure whether Sunrise has said anything specific, but Sunrise’s G-Reco promotional material clearly claims that G-Reco takes place before Turn A.
+To this date I'm not aware that Sunrise has change what was originally shared in the G-Reco promotional material.
+It reportedly also shows up in the 2015 Gundam G Reconguista Official Guidebook.

 “The era that follows Universal Century.
 Regild Century (R.C.) year 1014 is the stage of our story.
 Incidentally, while it is not known how long the Universal Century lasted, the Regild Century is set in an earlier time than the Correct Century (C.C.) depicted in Turn a Gundam, which is set in the same world.”

-Again, it doesn’t really matter.
 Neither story features direct references to each other.
-At most you have some quick spatterings of references within G-Reco to Turn A. My placement of Turn A after G-Reco also stems from two other areas.
+At most you have some quick spattering of references within G-Reco to Turn A. That has more to do with Tominos tendency to recycle and refine cool ideas he had.
+My primary placement of Turn A after G-Reco also stems from two other areas.
 The first being that I find more sound explanation in the arguments for Turn A taking place afterward.
 The second is that a key portion of Turn A’s story is built upon the concept of overcoming all the past conflicts, past conflicts from every Gundam universe.
 Throwing G-Reco after this resolution, with an unspecified age of even greater conflict in the middle, just doesn’t jive.
+Turn A was supposed to be the happy ending to everything, no one needs a cannibalism universe after that.
+But, hey, feel free to get angry about it.
+I see you, guy who didn't read this explanation but has already started angerly taping out a rebuttal.

 G-Reco and Universal Century